Relocation of professional sports teams

 Relocation of professional sports teams occurs when a team owner moves a team, generally from one metropolitan area to another, but occasionally between municipalities in the same conurbation.
 The practice is most common in North America, where a league franchise system is used and the teams are overwhelmingly privately owned.
 Owners who move a team generally do so seeking better profits, facilities, fan support, or a combination of these.

 North America

-Unlike most professional sport systems worldwide, North America does not have comprehensive governing bodies whose authority extends from the amateur to the highest levels of a given sport.
+Unlike most professional sport systems, North America lacks comprehensive governing bodies whose authority extends from the amateur to the highest levels of a given sport.
 North American sports generally do not operate a system of promotion and relegation in which poorly performing teams are replaced with teams that do well in lower-level leagues.